Rahul-Krishnan/challenges/meetups-in-space/meetups-in-space.md

 ## Introduction

-You'll be building a website similar to [Meetup.com][meetup] that allows users to sign up, join existing meetings, and even create their own meetup.
+You'll be building a website similar to [Meetup.com][meetup] that allows users to sign up, join existing meetups, and even create their own meetup.

 Meetups in Space is a little different from most of the challenges you have probably seen to date.
 It's focused on various aspects of ActiveRecord, and the end result will be a full-fledged, database-backed web application!